 During the first year of grant funding, in 2022, road safety assessments were conducted at these locations in Crossroads and are summarized in a report, 2022 School Zone Ped-Bike Road Safety Assessments.

 - Sherwood Forest Elementary School and Interlake High School – January 2022

 - Highland Middle School – April 2022

 - Sammamish High School, Stevenson Elementary School and Odle Middle School – May 2022

-The city wants to know how road safety impacts access to schools.
-To learn, Bellevue is conducting six road safety assessments near 12 schools with grant funding from the Washington Traffic Safety Commission.
-The goal is to gather local knowledge and community insights that may not be captured in a more traditional, technically oriented review process.
+The city wanted to know how road safety impacted access to schools.
+To learn, Bellevue conducted six road safety assessments near 12 schools with grant funding from the Washington Traffic Safety Commission.
+The goal was to gather local knowledge and community insights that may not be captured in a more traditional, technically oriented review process.

-Outreach to Bellevue School District parents, students and staff, as well as neighborhood residents and other community stakeholders, is an important part of the road safety assessment process.
-We invite you to provide your insights via one or more of the following methods:
+Outreach to Bellevue School District parents, students and staff, neighborhood residents and other community stakeholders, was an important part of the road safety assessment process.

 Most of Bellevue’s fatal and serious-injury collisions occur on a relatively small number of city streets, known as the high injury network (HIN).
 To help address safety concerns on specific HIN streets, Bellevue has implemented a series of road safety assessments to identify safety issues, particularly for vulnerable road users such as pedestrians and bicyclists.
-Examples of recently completed assessments are along Northeast Eighth Street and Factoria Boulevard Southeast.
+Recently completed assessments include Northeast Eighth Street and Factoria Boulevard Southeast.

-Funding for the road safety assessments comes through a $150,000 grant from the Washington Traffic Safety Commission and a $42,758 match from the city.
+Funding for the road safety assessments came through a $150,000 grant from the Washington Traffic Safety Commission and a $42,758 match from the city.